maratai/craftery/art_instruction.md

 - Marcos Mateu-Mestre. *Framed Ink: Drawing and Composition for Visual Storytellers*, *Framed Ink Vol. 2: Frame Format, Energy, and Composition for Visual Storytellers*. **to-read**

+# Fashion Illustration
+- Robyn Neild. *Sketch Your Style: A Guided Sketchbook for Drawing Your Dream Wardrobe*.
+Activity-book style where you draw in the book.
+This looks fun but is getting destashed because I have limited shelf space (and other books that address my needs better).

 # Figure Drawing: General
 - Dongho Kim. *Character Drawing*.
 Emphasizes character *design* use cases.
 - Rockhe Kim. *Rockhe Kim's Anatomy Drawing Class*.
 Looks excellent although I've only worked through a tiny portion.
 IIRC Kim's books are originally in Korean but also available in English translation.